Logo

 2. Abstraction

-• Problem Solved: Simplifies large programs and reduces cognitive load.
+• Problem Solved: Simplifies large programs and reduces cognitive load, hiding complexity, focus on essentials, reduced complexity, and improved code reusability.

 • Real-world Analogy: You drive a car without needing to know how the engine works.